mvishwa27/volt-mx-docs/source/Iris/iris_user_guide/Content/WebPublish.md

 14. You can choose to change the cloud environment on which your app will be published.
 To do so click on **Change** beside the **Environment** option.

+15. You can select the **Vanity Domain** from the drop down.
+The base domain is identified by appended text “[Base]” in the displayed domain name.

+    > **_Note:_** Change to vanity domain made in the popup is not persisted.

 15. If you do not want to use the SHA1, MD2, MD4, and MD5 hashing algorithms in your application, check **Strict Mode**.
 If you do use any of those algorithms, leave **Strict Mode** unchecked.
 Otherwise, you will receive an "Unsupported algorithm" error message.

 16. Once all the required settings are ready, click **Build**.